 Use eXperience Play

 If you had fun participating in XP, I expect your students would too.
 You are more than welcome to use XP in your courses (or for any other endeavors).
+You can use this website as is, or see alternative formats from the other XP programs.
 We’d be happy to help get you started.